Transverse momentum dependent distribution functions in the threshold limit: Factorization and resummation formalism

 where we have applied the inverse Mellin transformation $\int_{C_N}\cdots$ to obtain the cross section in the momentum space.
 In the moment space, TMD PDF is defined as

 It is worth emphasizing that such transformation is not necessary for the standard TMD factorization theorem, but we keep it for the following joint threshold and TMD factorization.

 Now we briefly discuss the factorization formula in the joint threshold and TMD limit in SCET formalism.
-More detailed discussions on the NLL resummation formula can be found in \cite{Kulesza:2002rh,Kulesza:2003wn}, and the factorization formula beyond NLL accuracy is given in \cite{Lustermans:2016nvk,Li:2016axz}.
+More detailed discussions on the NLL resummation formula can be found in \cite{Kulesza:2002rh,Kulesza:2003wn}, and the factorization formula within SCET is given in \cite{Lustermans:2016nvk,Li:2016axz}.
 The threshold effects embody the behavior of the cross sections at $\tau \to 1$, since near the machine threshold $s \approx Q^2$, the colliding energy is just sufficient enough to produce the final-state lepton pair with the invariant mass $Q$.
 Therefore, one immediately realizes that the threshold limit in momentum space $\tau \to 1$ corresponds to $N \to \infty$ in Mellin space.
 This means the above factorization is incomplete in the sense that the threshold kinematics are ignored.
+Generally, there is a standard operator expansion step to relate TMD PDFs to collinear PDFs at small $b_T$~\cite{Collins:1981uw,Collins:1984kg,Collins:2011zzd}.
+Explictly, we have

-To include both the TMD and threshold effects, we apply the formalism in \cite{Li:2016axz,Lustermans:2016nvk} to perform a re-factorization for the TMD PDF $\tilde{f}_{i/h}^{\,\rm TMD}$
+where $C_{ij}(z,b_T,\mu,\zeta)$ are perturbative matching coefficients.
+It is known that to arbitrary order there are threshold logarithms $[\ln^n(1-z)/(1-z)]_{+}$ in $C_{ij}$ as $z\to 1$, which must be resummed to achieve precise results.
+To incorporate both the TMD and threshold effects, we employ the re-factorization technique presented in \cite{Li:2016axz,Lustermans:2016nvk} for the TMD PDF $\tilde{f}_{i/h}^{\,\rm TMD}$

-where the rapidity scale dependence $\nu$ can be cancelled by the Mellin space unsubtracted collinear-soft function $\tilde{S}_c^{\rm unsub} (N, b_T, \mu, \zeta / \nu^2) $ in the threshold limit and the standard TMD soft function $S$.
-We refer to $\tilde{S}_c$ as the genuine collinear-soft function in the joint threshold and TMD limit, which is flavor and spin-independent, but different for quarks and gluons.
-In the appendix \ref{app:csfun}, we provide its one-loop calculation in the perturbative region, and also discuss its relation to the one-loop perturbative matching coefficient of TMD PDFs in threshold limit.
+where we introduce the Collins-Soper scale $\zeta_N\equiv\zeta/\bar N^2$ with $\bar N = N e^{\gamma_E}$ and the Euler constant $\gamma_E$ in the threshold limit.
+The rapidity scale dependence $\nu$ is cancelled between the Mellin space unsubtracted collinear-soft function $\tilde{S}_c^{\rm unsub} (b_T, \mu, \zeta_N / \nu^2) $ and the standard TMD soft function $S(b_T,\mu,\nu)$.
+We refer to $\tilde{S}_{c}(b_T,\mu,\zeta_N)$ as the genuine collinear-soft function in the joint threshold and TMD limit, which is flavor and spin-independent, but different for quarks and gluons.
+In the appendix \ref{app:csfun}, we provide the derivation of its one-loop expression in the perturbative region and also discuss its relation to the perturbative matching coefficient of TMD PDFs in threshold limit.
+Moreover, we derive its expressions up to the three-loop order based on the threshold behaviors of the next-to-next-to-next-to-leading order (NNNLO) perturbative matching coefficients of TMD PDFs \cite{Luo:2019szz,Luo:2020epw,Ebert:2020yqt}.
 In Eq.~\eqref{eq:TMDPDF_largeN}, $\tilde{f}_{i/h}(N,\mu)$ is the collinear PDF in Mellin space, which takes the form